 “But I Know What I Like” is open to any adult, amateur or professional within a 40 mile radius.
 The twist is that it is judged by non-experts, as in “I don’t know much about art, but I know what I like!”
 Last year, 218 pieces from 90 local artists were located throughout the Y, downstairs and upstairs.
 Many of the pieces were available for purchase.
 A portion of each sale benefits the YMCA’s Annual Campaign and provides art scholarships for adults with disabilities.

 Art entries will be accepted Friday and Saturday, September 27 and 28, at the Davis Family YMCA (10 am-5 pm Friday and 10 am-3:30 pm Saturday).
 Please read the prospectus for specifications, eligibility and entry fees.
 To download the PROSPECTUS, click HERE.

 Proceeds from BIKWIL fund an annual art scholarship for an adult with neurological disabilities.

 To read more about the show, please visit Gallery at the Y.

 Art work submitted must be framed or have finished edges and be wired for hanging.
-Drop off dates will be November 24-29 in the Art Studio in the designated area.
+Drop off will be in the Art Studio in the designated area.
 Please label the back of your work with name, title of the piece and contact info (plus an email address).
 Mark your work with a dollar amount or NFS (not for sale).
 25% of any art that sells will go to the YMCA Annual Campaign.
-Click HERE to download the brochure.

 Art is hung anonymously, so you do not know whether the artist is a seasoned professional, an emerging artist or a true amateur.